ZuluWar!

 ZuluWar! is a 1996 computer wargame published by Incredible Simulations.
 Designed by Jeff Lapkoff and Dennis Bishop, it simulates the Anglo-Zulu War.

 Gameplay

 ZuluWar! is a computer wargame that simulates the Anglo-Zulu War from a strategic level.
 The player may control either the British Empire or Zulu Kingdom.

 Development

 ZuluWar! was designed by Jeff Lapkoff and Dennis Bishop for Incredible Simulations, a company owned by Lapkoff.
 It follows the design trend in Lapkoff's earlier work, such as Custer's Last Command and Defend the Alamo, of focusing on losing battles.
-It was the first computer wargame dedicated to the Anglo-Zulu War released since the 1980s, and Lapkoff's first game developed for Microsoft Windows.
+It was the first computer wargame dedicated to the Anglo-Zulu War released since Rorke's Drift released by Impressions Games in 1990, and Lapkoff's first game developed for Microsoft Windows.

 Reception

 Computer Gaming World wargame columnist Terry Coleman offered ZuluWar! a positive review.
 He later the game for his 1996 "Good Things Come in Small Packages" award, highlighting its "nice balance between historicity, play balance, simplicity, and fun."